kyma-project/test-infra/prow-configurations/README.md

 - OpenSSL

 ### Provision a cluster
 Use the `provision-cluster.sh` script or follow [these](https://github.com/kubernetes/test-infra/blob/master/prow/getting_started.md#create-the-cluster) instructions to provision a new cluster on GKE.

-## Installation
-1. Ensure that kubectl points to the correct cluster.
+Ensure that kubectl points to the correct cluster.
 For GKE, execute the following command:

 ```
 gcloud container clusters get-credentials {CLUSTER_NAME} --zone={ZONE_NAME} --project={PROJECT_NAME}
 ```

+## Installation

-2. Set an OAuth2 token that has the read and write access to the bot account.
+1. Set an OAuth2 token that has the read and write access to the bot account.
 You can set it either as an environment variable named `OAUTH` or interactively during the installation.
 To generate a new token, go to the **Settings** tab of a given GitHub account and click **Developer Settings**.
 Choose **Personal Access Token** and **Generate New Token**.
 In the new window, select all scopes and click **Generate token**.
 >**NOTE:** It is recommended to create a separate account instead of using your personal one.

-3. Run the following script to start the installation process:
+2. Run the following script to start the installation process:

 ```bash
 ./install-prow.sh